vlad24/EntryTask-JETA/README.md

 * `MANUAL`: player will always ask human for further actions

 When player is configured to run in some **AUTO_** mode, then:
-* player 1 will always trigger new game with random initial balance from [50_000, 100_000)
+* player 1 will always trigger new game with random initial balance from 50_000 to 100_000
   * to customize this range override `player.startBalanceFrom` and `player.startBalanceTo` properties in run script
   * NB: this also assumes that if player 1 is restarted during ongoing game, an extra game will be launched after player 1 restarts.
 So to play with player connection/disconnection it is better to experiment with player 2
 * on each turn player will think for some amount of seconds for demo purposes which is 1 by default